 If you’re looking for what kills rats instantly, rat zappers are not exactly that.
-They tend to be advertised as instant lethal rat traps, but even the most powerful electric rat trap typically needs at least a couple of seconds to finish up the unfortunate rodent.
+They tend to be advertised as instant lethal rat traps, but even the most powerful electric rat trap typically needs at least a couple of seconds to finish off the unfortunate rodent.
 That’s because a rat zapper is essentially a rat bait box that hits the rodents inside of it with about 7000 volts of electricity once the bait plate has been triggered.
-7000 volts are typically enough to kill even a large rodent but if the power of the zap is even a little lower than advertised, the trap may take several seconds to kill the rat.
-This can either give the rodent enough time to get away or can just mean a slow and truly horrifying death.
-There are many known cases of rat zappers taking several minutes of continuous zapping until they fully kill the trapped rodent, essentially frying it to death.
+The voltage is typically enough to kill a large rodent but if the power of the zap is a little lower than advertised, the trap may take several seconds to kill the rat.
+This can lead to a longer kill time, which means more suffering for the rat.
+The best way to prevent a low voltage problem is to keep batteries fresh or purchase a trap you can plug into a wall outlet.

 Still, if the electric rat trap you’ve bought is of truly good quality, it will do its job fairly quickly and cleanly.

 - They are lethal traps so disposing of the killed rodent is easy.